 \section{Conclusion}

 SemEval-2025 Mu-SHROOM introduced the task of detecting hallucination spans in multilingual LLM outputs.
-To tackle this task, this work proposed two methods: modified RefChecker (\methodone) and modified SelfCheckGPT (\methodtwo).
+To tackle this task, this work proposed two methods: Modified-RefChecker (\methodone) and Modified-SelfCheckGPT-H (\methodtwo).
 These methods incorporated external knowledge integration and an improved prompt design, enabling the detection of text-span hallucinations in LLM-generated texts. \methodone~and variations of \methodtwo~ (with different keyword extraction techniques, external knowledge sources, and prompt strategies) were evaluated across datasets in 14 languages.
 Three top-performing methods were chosen for discussion in this paper.
 Among the evaluated methods, \methodtwo~using GPT-3.5 for keyword extraction, full Google CSE API results, and GPT-4o for hallucination detection achieved the best overall performance.
 Although \methodtwo~ demonstrated higher performance, it lacked stability when applied across different languages.
 Meanwhile, \methodone~was more stable but less optimized.
-Future research could focus on refining the prompt design and enhancing external knowledge integration strategies.
+One limitation of the proposed approaches is the assumption that external knowledge is accurate.
+However, the retrieved information may not always be fully factual due to the ever-growing volume of online content.
+Such inaccuracies could reduce the effectiveness of the proposed approaches.
+Future research could focus on refining the prompt design and enhancing external knowledge integration and faulty correction strategies.
 Additionally, adaptive learning for low-resource languages and broader language task expansion could be considered.